 By the time senior year of college rolled around, I had long decided that I wanted to commit my first postgraduate year to service.
 Working with marginalized populations suffering from systemic injustices and inequities could have taken many different forms in different places, but for me it meant serving people experiencing hunger and homelessness.
 It meant remaining in the United States with care to neither impose upon nor burden a community I intended to aid.
-It meant living out values of solidarity with the populations I serve in ways that extend beyond work hours.

 Who: Jessica Carroll

 From: Portland, OR